sekar3s/Terraform-Lab/Lab/Lab 01 - Azure Provider - Authenticating.md

 -   Authenticating to Azure using a Service Principal and a Client Secret

+-   Authenticating to Azure using a Service Principal and OpenID Connect

 Terraform recommends using either a Service Principal or Managed Service Identity when running Terraform non-interactively (such as when running Terraform in a CI server) - and authenticating using the Azure CLI when running Terraform locally.

 ---